catac0mb/REU_wrapup/README.md

 ## 3D Modeling with RoadRunner and CARLA Unreal Engine
-The Minicity 3D models I have created are located here in this repo:
+Minicity models:
-1. RoadRunner model: one folder for the .fbx, .xodr, .geojson, and .xml files, and one folder for the textures.
+1. RoadRunner model: located in this repository: one folder for the .fbx, .xodr, .geojson, and .xml files, and one folder for the textures.
 Place all individual files in one folder if importing to CARLA.
-2. Unreal Engine model:
+2. Unreal Engine model: located in [this](https://drive.google.com/drive/folders/1HhIVrCdbJjaO0kRxdaTD4fU77Qvprjs-?usp=drive_link) Google Drive folder.
+Refer to the Export Guide to see where it should be placed in the CARLA source build folder.

 A guide for creating custom maps for CARLA simulator is located [here](https://docs.google.com/document/d/1nGkW9r-JUrX9DzVkiATIxvYBm__sEEYetNbHLP2ewoU/edit#heading=h.j5jq9pdnhxqd), including information and instructions about exporting 3D models from RoadRunner and importing to CARLA.